newrelic/fluent-bit-package/integration-tests/test-suite/README.md

 Fluent Bit is not monitoring that specific thing, and will skip the test.
 We use this functionality to skip behavior that Windows does not support.

-## Where did this code come from?

-Almost all the files in /lib came from `logging-pipeline-testing`

 ## Environment Variables

 The tests are configured with environment variables.